 Cash flow is the money that flows in and out of the firm from operations and financing and investing activities.
 It's the money you need to meet current and near-term obligations.
 But there are two things to keep in mind about cash flow:

-- Your sales may be growing and the money keeps pouring in, but that doesn't mean you're making a profit.
-If you borrow money to solve the cashflow problem, for instance, the rising debt costs that result can raise your costs above the breakeven point.
+If you borrow money to solve the cash flow problem, for instance, the rising debt costs that result can raise your costs above the breakeven point.
 If so, eventually your cash flow will dry up and eventually your business will fail.